Phoenix Mountain Ski Area is a ski area located in the province of British Columbia in Canada. The resort is in the town of Grand Forks, BC.

 Phoenix Mountain Ski Area Location

 Phoenix Mountain Ski Area is located in the province of British Columbia, Canada.
-This ski area is nearby the town of Grand Forks, BC.
+This ski area is nearest the town of Grand Forks, BC.

 Grand Forks, BC V0H Canada